wtRinaldi/portfolio/content/blog/vue-vs-react.md

 ::

 ::SubTitle
-One of the advantages of Vue over React
+Just one of the advantages of Vue over React
 ::

 ::Paragraph
-There are times when Front End developers are asked to steer the direction of technologies that are used.
+Front-end developers often find themselves in the position of choosing technologies for their projects.
-If you're in the position of making this decision, consider some of the advantages of Vue over React.
+If you're making this decision, consider Vue's advantages over React.
 ::

 ::ContentH2